skills/migrate-ado-repository/.github/steps/1-step.md

 ## Step 1: Setting up your Azure DevOps Environment

-Welcome to the Azure DevOps to GitHub migration exercise!
+Welcome to the Migrate Azure DevOps Repository exercise!
 In this hands-on workshop, you'll learn how to migrate repositories from Azure DevOps to GitHub using GitHub's official migration tools.

 ```mermaid
 flowchart LR